 At St. James, we want to help you grow in faith.
 Every person’s journey is different; we offer a variety of ways to reach those who are just curious about Christianity all the way to those who are looking for something deep.
-If you would like to speak to someone about your faith path, please contact Rev. Claire Caldwell, Pastor of Faith Development, at 501-217-6710 or firstname.lastname@example.org.
+If you would like to speak to someone about your faith path, please contact Rev. Jessica Durand, Senior Associate Pastor, at 501-217-6710 or email@example.com.

 Focus Small Group - M210

-This class is composed of married couples with school-aged children.
+This class is composed of married couples with school aged children.
 They seek to grow in their faith and relationships through fellowship, scripture study and mission work.
 The group meets in the Miles Building second floor.
 Use entrance 1, 2, or 3 and go to the second floor.
-Contact Mary McMillan 501-652-8865.
+Contact Erin Dees at 529-9808.

-This is an active group in their 50s.
-The main focus of the class is studying and applying scripture to our daily life.
+An active group in their 50s, the main focus of the class is studying and applying scripture to their daily life.
 They are also service and mission minded.
-Contact Rhonda Izard at 501-860-1085 or Ashley Coldiron 501-902-9090.
+Contact Ashley Coldiron 501-902-9090 or Wendy Wood at 501-454-9465.

-Stepping Stone Class is a fun-loving group that welcomes all who wish to share Christian fellowship, study the Bible and seek ways to be faithful followers of Christ.
-The Sunday class experience is enriched by mission service, community outreach, family outings, social events, and involvement and support of St. James ministries.
-Class members are in their 50’s.
-The class is located in the Upper Miles Building.
-Enter through entrance 1, 2 or 3.
-Take the elevator or stairs up.
-Contact Jane Dennis at 501-223-2809 or firstname.lastname@example.org,
+Stepping Stone is a fun-loving group that welcomes all who wish to share Christian fellowship, study the Bible and seek ways to be faithful followers of Christ.
+The Sunday class experience is enriched by hands-on mission service, community outreach, outings, social events and involvement and support of St. James ministries.
+Contact: Jane Dennis, 501-681-9472, email@example.com or Richard Phelps at firstname.lastname@example.org, 786-9111.

 Transitions - P107-109

-This diverse group of adults range from 50's to 70's with both married and single participation.
-This class enjoys engaging Bible Studies and class members rotate lessons to provide a diverse perspective.
-The class is located in the Administration Building, entrance 1, second floor.
-Contact David Dodge at 501-529-9062.
+This diverse group of adults range from 50’s to 70’s with both married and single participation.
+This class enjoys engaging Bible Studies.
+Class members rotate lessons to provide a diverse perspective.
+Located in the Administration Building, entrance 1, second floor.
+Contact Dave Eckess at 501-960-3319.

 Forum - M217

 Composed of singles and couples in their 60’s and 70’s who enjoy close fellowship with each other.
 Lessons are facilitated by various members on Bible study, current events, outside speakers, and religious topics with the use of videos in many cases.
-Members support each other as needed, enjoy outside activities and parties, and share their Christian values..
+Members support each other as needed, enjoy outside activities and parties, and share their Christian values.
 Enter through entrance 1, 2 or 3 and take the elevator or stairs up.
-Contact Creed Spann at 501-520-1556 or at email@example.com
+Contact Joe Farmer at 680-4590.

 Friends in Faith - P105

-This diverse group is open to all ages wishing to develop friendships through social activities and challenging lessons with focus on faith for the future and grace for the present.
+A group of diverse and active senior adults who meet to develop friendships through social activities and challenging lessons focusing on current issues in Christianity.
 Class is located in the upper Peck Building, entrance 6.
-Contact Jane Elphingstone at 501-868-8406.
+Contact Jane Elphingstone at 868-8406.

 This group of adults in their 40s, 50s, & 60s enjoy regular socials, participate in missions, and on Sundays, discuss the Bible and lessons designed to strengthen their Christian walk.
-The class is located in the Lower Peck Building, entrance 6.
-Contact Linda & Don Bacon at 501-225-0926.
+The class is located in the lower Peck Building, entrance 6.
+Contact Linda & Don Bacon at 680-8731.

 A Bible centered group for all ages who are needing the light of Christ to guide their path.
 The group is composed of mostly single adults ages 50+.
 Each Sunday there is biblically based discussion on current issues.
 The class meets in the upper Peck Building, use entrance 6.
-Contact Mark Bennett at 221-3467 or at firstname.lastname@example.org, or Sandy Haslett at 615-8931 or at email@example.com
+Contact Mark Bennett at 221-3467 or at firstname.lastname@example.org.

 A caring, supportive group of individuals wishing to grow spiritually in God’s grace.
-40 Days is composed of mostly single adults ages 60 +.
-The class is located in the Upper Peck Building, use entrance 6.
-Contact Barbara Lee at 868-8191 or Robert Pitts at 804-926-8736.
+40 Days is composed of mostly single adults ages 50+.
+The class is located in the upper Peck Building, use entrance 6.
+Contact Sallie Graves at email@example.com.

 Agape Class - Cottey Parlor

 A vibrant and caring group of mature adults who love Christian fellowship and learning together.
-Use entrance 6 and take the elevator down or use entrance 7.
-Contact Linda Derden at 501-835-2323 (home) or 501-944-5834 (cell).
+Use entrance 6 or 7 and take the elevator or stairs down.
+Contact Anne Roark at 541-0674.

 This is a high energy, interactive group of adults of all ages and stages of life.
-There is a team of teachers who focus on Bible study and other topics that relate to life today.
+There is a team of 6 teachers who focus on Bible study and other topics that relate to life today.
+They have a weekly newsletter and all class members receive a pictorial directory.
 The class meets in Miles building, second floor.
 Use entrance 1, 2 or 3 and go to the second floor.
-Contact Claudia Beverly 501-607-0234.
+Contact Claudia Beverly at 607-0234.